-At the time when Not later than four weeks after works are completed and delivered to the Council under a VPA PA, the Developer will be required to submit to the Council a full works-as-executed-plan in respect of the works.
+At the time when works are completed and delivered to the Council under a PA, the Developer will be required to submit to the Council a full works-as-executed-plan in respect of the works.

 The Developer will be required to assign or procure the assigning to the Council of the copyright in the plans and specifications of the works.